Kaya

 Testing the Solution

-After completing the initial high-fidelity prototypes for Kaya, I conducted usability testing with 5 participants to evaluate how easily users could navigate the app, discover compatible roommates, and complete key tasks.
+After completing the initial high-fidelity prototypes for Kaya, I conducted two rounds of usability testing with 5 different participants for each to evaluate how easily users could navigate the app, discover compatible roommates, and complete key tasks.
 Overall, participants found the app “intuitive and engaging”, quickly understanding how to explore profiles and assess compatibility.
 Their feedback highlighted areas to refine the experience and ensure trust and compatibility remain central to the app.
-Here’s how the prototype was updated based on user feedback…

 Critical Feedback